IntelCompH2020/fos_classification_docker/README.md

 This repository contains the code and the dockerfile for building the image and container responsible for the Field of Science classification of scientific publications.

 ## Contents of repository
-- input_test_files: Directory which contains test files for a demo.
+- input_files: Directory which contains test files for a demo.
 If you want to test the docker, then use this folder as the input volume to the docker when you run it.
-E.g. -v path/to/input_test_files:
+E.g. -v path/to/input_files:
 - Dockerfile: Contains the commands for building the docker
 - inference.py: Contains the code responsible for the inference procedure.
 This is the main script.
 - input_schema.json: Example schema for how the input should be.